OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 Next, we need to configure an Azure Account in Octopus and add one or more Azure Web App deployment targets.

-The Azure account captures everything required to authenticate with an Azure subscription which you can then use to configure your Azure web app targets.
+The Azure account in Octopus captures everything required to authenticate with an Azure subscription which you can then use to configure your Azure web app targets.
 Navigate to {{Infrastructure, Accounts}} to add one or more Azure accounts.
-Configuring an Azure account requires four specific IDs which are relatively difficult to find.
+Configuring an Azure account requires four specific IDs which are somewhat difficult to find.
 I won't go into the detail here and I highly recommend reviewing our [Azure account documentation](https://octopus.com/docs/infrastructure/deployment-targets/azure) to configure this integration.

 [Azure web app deployment targets](azure-web-app-deployment-targets.png "width=500")